Skip to content

 ELQModel module.

-This module provides a class definition main functionalities of the codebase, providing the interface with the openMCMC repo and defining some plotting wrappers.
+This module provides a class definition for the main functionalities of the codebase, providing the interface with the openMCMC repo and defining some plotting wrappers.

 ELQModel dataclass